quixio/quix-docs/docs/develop/integrate-data/jupyter-nb.md

 You'll need some data stored in Quix.
 You can use any of the Quix [data sources](../../connectors/index.md) available in the Quix Code Samples.

-You can also follow the onboarding process after you [Book a demo with us](https://meetings.hubspot.com/mike-rosam/product-demo){target=_blank} to get your free Quix Cloud account.
+You can also follow the onboarding process after you login for the first time.
 The onboarding process helps you create your first `source`.

+??? info "Start for free"
+	[Book a session](https://meetings.hubspot.com/mike-rosam/product-demo) with us to start for free.

+	We will create a time limited free account for you, and our experts will help you get started with your specific use case.

 You also need Python 3 environment set up in your local environment.